 - Finishing salts: sel gris, red clay salt, smoked salt, lemon salt

 This isn't everything, but you get the idea.
-Kits are flexible concepts, and hey, if you need some cinnamon in your Middle Eastern and your baking kits, fill two small jars and keep them in two sections.
+Kits are flexible concepts, and hey, if you need some cinnamon in your Middle Eastern kit and your baking kit, fill two small jars, and keep them in two sections.

-Kits are best with small containers.
-If you bought other spices in bulk, store larger bags in another part of your pantry.
+Kits are best made using small containers.
+If you've bought other spices in bulk, store larger bags in another part of your pantry.

 Develop Your Spice Inventory

-I'd like a digital inventory, too—if someone else sets it up for me.
-But you may very well find that a spreadsheet listing all your spices, and tracking when you bought them, is invaluable for recalling what you have at home while you're out grocery shopping.
+I'd like a digital inventory, too—if someone else set it up for me.
+But you may very well find that a spreadsheet listing all your spices and tracking when you bought them is invaluable for recalling what you have at home while you're out grocery shopping.
 You can even group or tag spices by the kits they belong to.

-You may also want to consider calendar alerts when you place an order for spices.
-Set them three, eight, 12, or 24 months from your date of purchase according to the shelf life guidelines above as a reminder to discard and re-stock.
+You may also want to consider setting calendar alerts when you place an order for spices.
+Set them three, eight, 12, or 24 months from your date of purchase according to the shelf-life guidelines above, to give you a reminder to discard and restock.

-I prefer the "in sight, in mind" analogue approach.
-My most frequently used spices occupy the front row of my spice cabinet, with lesser-used ones towards the back.
-Every spice gets a label with its name and date of purchase so, as I'm looking through my cabinet, I can automatically pull out jars of stale stuff.
+I prefer the analog, "in sight, in mind" approach.
+My most frequently used spices occupy the front row of my spice cabinet, with lesser-used ones toward the back.
+Every spice gets a label with its name and date of purchase, so, as I'm looking through my cabinet, I can automatically pull out jars of stale stuff.
 They get left on the counter and aren't allowed to leave until I place an order for more.
-(For a neat freak like me there is no more exquisite form of motivating torture than this.)
+(For a neat freak like me, there is no more exquisite form of motivating torture than this.)

-But here is the more important thing: Continue to be ruthless.
-Cleaning out and re-organizing your spice cabinet is a great victory, but the real test of a war is the occupation that follows.
+Here's the more important thing, though: Continue to be ruthless.
+Cleaning out and reorganizing your spice cabinet is a great victory, but the real test of a war is the occupation that follows.
 Do not be afraid to sacrifice stale or neglected spices along the way.
 Doing so may feel like throwing away

 So go ahead.
 Be a tyrant.
 It's more fun than you think.